-Jamie Boehmer is a Research Development Associate, specializing in Clinical and Biomedical Sciences, at the University of Arizona.
+Jamie Boehmer is a Senior Associate, specializing in Clinical and Biomedical Sciences, at the University of Arizona.
 She has a Ph.D. in Animal Science (Biochemistry) from the University of Maryland and an M.S. in Genetics from Virginia Polytechnic Institute and State University.
 Jamie joined UA in 2016 after 13 years in the federal government, including service as a Research Biologist at the Food and Drug Administration (FDA) Center for Veterinary Medicine (CVM), where she directed a proteomics-based biomarker research program focused on host-pathogen interactions.
 More recently, Jamie served as a program officer within the Department of Veterans Affairs (VA) Office of Research and Development (ORD), where she managed the clinical trials, infectious disease, and epidemiology research portfolios.
 Prior to her federal service, Jamie conducted research at the University of Maryland Biotechnology Institute and at the Medical College of Georgia Institute for Molecular Medicine and Genetics, where she studied the genetic control of programmed cell death and T-box gene expression during development, respectively.
 Adjunct to her research career, Jamie has served as a freelance scientific editor with a broad focus in clinical and biomedical disciplines, and has an extensive background in scientific writing and editing.

 Connie Gardner is a Senior Program Coordinator in the Office for Research & Discovery.
 She provides programmatic and administrative support to Research Development Services.
 She is responsible for internal funding program support, including the Seed Funding Program and she also plays an integral role the Limited Solicitations process at the University of Arizona.
 She brings 15 years experience at the UA and continues to assist with the University's Research mission daily.